Tramadol: 7 things you should know

 - Tramadol may be used for the treatment of moderate-to-severe pain such as that caused by cancer, osteoarthritis, and other musculoskeletal diseases.
 Tramadol is often prescribed after surgery.

-- Tramadol may also be effective for nerve-related pain.
+- Tramadol may also be effective for nerve-related pain because of its nonopioid pain-relieving effects.

-- Tramadol may be less likely than other narcotic analgesics to cause respiratory depression.
+- May be less likely than other narcotic analgesics to cause respiratory depression.

 - Available as immediate-release conventional tablets, an oral solution (Qdolo), and extended-release capsules or tablets.
-Available in fixed combination with acetaminophen.
+Available as a fixed combination tablet with acetaminophen.

 - Generic tramadol is available.